schuyleresprit/vcl/pages/biography.md

 <div class="col-sm-10">
 <div class="page_title"><h3> Biography</h3></div>

-Represented here are the authors who have written works in Biography.
-Some of these may be texts translated into Biography from other languages.
+Represented here are the the texts in the dataset representative of the genre or category 'Biography'.
 <html>
 <body>
 	<div class="container">